-Let’s take my wife and I for example.
+Let’s take my husband and I for example.
 We will be working with high-income levels investing fully into our Traditional IRA.

 At early retirement, our income will bottom out as we no longer have our job income.
 We now start rolling over our Traditional to a Roth while our income is low, thus saving us on taxes.
 5 years later we can then start pulling from our Roth.